davidly/rvos/README.md

     * mrvoself.sh     Builds rvos.elf so it can be run in an rvos emulator on Linux
     * marm64.bat      Builds rvos on Arm64 Windows
     * mrvos.bat       Builds rvos.elf targeting a RISC-V Linux machine, which rvos can execute.
-    * rt.bat          Runs tests in the test folder, assuming they're built
+    * runall.bat      Runs tests in the test folders, assuming they're built for risc-v64
-    * rt.sh           Runs tests on Linux
+    * runall.sh       Runs tests on Linux and MacOS
-    * baseline_test_rvos.txt  Expected output of rt.bat, rt.sh, rti.bat, rti.sh, etc.
+    * baseline_*.txt  Expected test output of runall.bat and runall.sh
     * kendryte.ld     Gnu ld configuration file to target SiPeed K210 RISC-V hardware and RVOS
     * djltrace.hxx    debug tracing class
     * djl_os.hxx      eases porting among various operating systems